quisquous/cactbot/docs/LogGuide.md

 There are three types of this line:

-- Add: emits all initial fields for this combatant
+- Add: emits all initial fields for this combatant that have non-default values
 - Change: emits all fields that have changed
 - Remove: no fields, combatant is being removed